dmisol/flexatar-virtual-webcam/doc/README.md

 ## 4. Handling Token Expiration or Session Limits

 ### Token Expiration:
-- While using the Flexatar SDK on the front end, you may encounter an expired token or one that has reached its session limit.
+- While using the Flexatar SDK on the front end, you may encounter an expired subscription or one that has reached its session limit.
 - When this happens:
   - Call the `delsubscription` endpoint to delete the existing subscription.
   - Call the `buysubscription` endpoint to create a new subscription.